Composite Joists

 Photo credit: James Steinkamp Photography

-Engineered for longer spans and leaner floors
+Composite joists are engineered for longer spans and leaner floors

-CJ-Series steel joists reduce steel tonnage
+CJ-Series composite steel joists reduce steel tonnage

 Close up of composite joists and deck

 Composite joists function integrally with the concrete slab above to form a unified load-resisting system.
-This composite behavior is achieved through the installation of shear studs, which are welded through the steel deck to the top chord of the steel joist.
+This composite behavior is achieved through the installation of shear studs, which are welded through the composite steel floor deck to the top chord of the steel joist.
 Once the concrete is poured and cured, the studs become embedded in the slab, allowing it to act compositely with the steel joist and share in resisting applied loads.

-This combination significantly reduces the demand on the steel joist alone, allowing for a smaller top chord section and reducing overall steel tonnage.
+This combination significantly reduces the demand on the composite steel joist alone, allowing for a smaller top chord section and reducing overall steel tonnage.
 Additionally, composite joists can be spaced further apart, reducing material, fabrication, shipping, and installation costs.
 The resulting shallower floor depth increases headroom and offers greater flexibility for routing mechanical, electrical, and plumbing (MEP) systems through the joist web openings.

 Versatile integration with supporting structures